Written By John VanDerLaan

 If you're bringing a surf rod on your trip, you would have a lot less trouble if you bought a rod that is collapsible into sections.
 Three sections at least, but four sections are ideal.
 With your 10 ft rod broken down into 4 pieces, you're looking at just 2.5 ft in length.
 There are TSA-approved containers that are made for that size rod.

 We cover one of these fishing rods on this page that many people (us included) use for some trips where we need to fly.
-The Okuma Voyager rod we talk about above is a great example of a portable rod with excellent components.
-The price may be just out of your range until you consider the benefit of having a large rod you can take anywhere with you.
+The Okuma Voyager rod we tested and reviewed above is a great example of a portable rod with excellent components.

 Handle Material